dkokonkwo/farmulan_2/README.md

 ## Project Overview

-Welcome to Farmulan 2!
-This is a Flutter project designed to [briefly describe what your app does, e.g., "help farmers manage their crops," "provide real-time market prices for agricultural products," etc.].
+Welcome to Farmulan!
+This is a Flutter project designed to help farmers manage their crops, and provide real-time sensor data from on-farm sensors.

 ## Getting Started